America is weird.

-But in all seriousness, America is weird.
-Sometimes it takes leaving your home country to realize the true strangeness of that place.
+But sometimes it takes leaving your home country to realize the true strangeness of that place.
 Looking at anything from a distance, whether it be a relationship (platonic or romantic), a particular situation, or even a country, often gives a newfound and sometimes startling perspective.

-In this light, and rather than despair over the current state of U.S. politics and life, we wanted to revisit some of the weirdest places and experiences we had during our road trip around the Western U.S. this summer during housesits in Salt Lake City, and remember that America can be weird in good ways too.
+In this light, we wanted to revisit some of the weirdest places and experiences we found while roadtripping the Western U.S. this summer during housesits in Salt Lake City, and remember that America can be weird in good ways too.

 1. The U.S. Basque Diaspora